-After finishing your prosections for the semester, please complete a 1- to 2-page summary of your thoughts about the course.
-You may reflect upon any or all of the following questions, or you may wish to explore your own ideas: how did you feel upon beginning the course as opposed to finishing the course, why did you choose the project(s) that you selected, has the course influenced your career plans, what did you like or dislike about the course, how has this experience changed your overall understanding of human anatomy?
-The summary should be typed, with 1.5 spacing, size 12 font, saved as a Word document or PDF, and submitted through D2L.
+After finishing your prosections for the semester, please complete a 1-to-2-page summary of your thoughts pertaining to the course.
+You may reflect upon any or all of the following questions, or you may wish to explore your own ideas: how did you feel upon beginning the course as opposed to finishing the course, why did you chose the project(s) that you selected, has the course influenced your career plans, what did you like or dislike about the course, how has this experience changed your overall understanding of human anatomy.
+The summary should be typed, 1.5 spacing, size 12 font, saved as a word document or pdf, and sent to Dr. Geske through email.
 This summary is worth five (5) points and is a course requirement.